Changissnz/nu_merchant_principal/README.md

 the certainty of its correctness or the consequences of its use, can lead to dismal answers given to those questions.
-Alas, the intentions and actualization of achieving some aims, via knowledge thought to be advantageous if held by being the recipient or sender in doxing, is essentially specific semantics under the Game of Crypto or Gibberish.
+Alas, the intentions and actualization of achieving some aims, via knowledge thought to be advantageous by one or
+both the recipient or sender in doxing, is essentially specific semantics under the Game of Crypto or Gibberish.

+The superstitious notion of a curse, phenomena perceived to be without empirical reasoning and additionally power ascribed to a foreign/alien/deitified force, could very well be the result of recipes heavily reliant on doxing.
+Suppose these patterns perceived to be malicious by some, those that hold the patterns to be curses, to fall under games akin to those already mentioned in this section.

+## A Simple Template For Expectations of Cost